Family Migration

 Partner visa permits eligible partners to live, work, and study in Australia lawfully.
 Here's what you will enjoy:

-• Full work rights without restrictions, supporting financial independence.
+• Full work rights: Holders can work in Australia without restrictions, supporting financial independence during visa processing.

-• Study rights in Australia, subject to enrolment conditions.
+• Study rights in Australia: Applicants are allowed to undertake study in Australia, subject to enrolment conditions.

-• Access to Medicare after applying for a Partner Visa, under DHA regulations.
+• Access to Medicare: Those who are eligible applicants can apply for Medicare after they have applied for a Partner Visa, under the DHA regulations.

-• Pathway to permanent residency when moving from a Temporary to a Permanent Visa.
+• Pathway to permanent residency: Successful applicants can move from a Temporary to a Permanent Partner Visa when/if conditions are still being met.

 Partner Visas are given through temporary and permanent stages, which depend on whether the application is submitted inside or outside Australia.